rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-3-characteristic-subset.md

 **CLARIFICATION**
 The CSS of a parent set `(p in PS)` may be empty (e.g. CSS(/C)).

-That is because, if a parent set (p in PS) is equal to the union of its descendant sets, then all the elements in (p) are also elements in its descendant sets.
+That is because, if a parent set (p) is equal to the union of its descendant sets, then all the elements in (p) are also elements in its descendant sets.
 In that particular case, css(p) is empty.

 * `(css(p) == {})` if `(p in PS)` and `(p == E(D(p))`
 * `(css(p) == {}) -> (p in PS)`